You are here: Infothek - Emergency

 Emergency

 High blood pressure is one of the biggest risk factors for heart attack, stroke and sudden cardiac death.
-High blood pressure arterial hypertension is also one of the most common lifestyle-related diseases.
-In everyday life it is quite possible to find yourself having to help someone in a medical emergency.
+Hypertension arterial hypertension is also one of the most widespread lifestyle-related diseases.
+It's quite possible that in everyday life you may find yourself having to help someone in a medical emergency.
 But how do you recognize an emergency?
 What signs can you notice in yourself or others?
-What actually happens during a stroke or a heart attack?
+And what actually happens during a stroke or a heart attack?

 In the first aid section we recall the initial measures.
 Most people will have taken a first aid course at some point when getting their driver's license.
-For many, though, that was years ago and much of it has been forgotten.
-Some only link this knowledge to traffic accidents.
-It's often not really appreciated that in everyday life it's just as likely and even much more common to need to provide help.
-Most emergencies occur in a private setting.
+For many, though, that was years ago and much has been forgotten.
+Some only associate that knowledge with traffic accidents.
+It's often not realized that in everyday life you may have to help someone just as often, or even more often.
+Most emergencies happen in private settings.
 The person affected is not an anonymous stranger but a partner, neighbor, friend maybe your own parents or children, or even yourself.
-People are all too ready to close their eyes to the possibility that this could happen.
-And they 'forget' to refresh their first aid training regularly, which is recommended every two to three years.
+It's all too easy to look the other way and pretend it can't happen.
+And people 'forget' to refresh their first aid training, which is recommended every two to three years.

-To avoid being helpless and unable to help in an emergency, we'll refresh some first aid measures.
+So that you aren't helpless and unable to help when it matters, we'll review some first aid measures.

 Important: This does not replace taking a refresher first aid course!

-It's just as important not to be afraid to help.
+It's equally important not to be afraid to help.

-• Take precautions to protect yourself!
-In addition to the disposable gloves included in every first aid kit, there are, for example, mouth-to-mask devices that reduce the hesitation to cover another person's mouth or nose with your own.
-These are available from pharmacies, where you can also get advice on them.
+• Observe precautions for self-protection!
+In addition to the disposable gloves found in every first aid kit, there are ventilation aids for example mouth-to-mask devices that reduce the hesitation to cover another person's mouth or nose with your own.
+These are available in pharmacies, where you can also get advice.

-• Don't refrain from helping because you're afraid of doing something wrong or because you're afraid of legal consequences.
-As long as you act in good faith, do not commit gross negligence, and do not intentionally harm the injured person, you have nothing to fear.
-However, failing to provide assistance is a criminal offense (PDF: Legal issues of first aid provided by first responders of the GUV)!
+• Don't fail to provide help because you're afraid of doing something wrong or because you're worried about legal consequences.
+As long as you act in good faith and to the best of your knowledge, do not act with gross negligence, and do not intentionally harm the victim, you have nothing to fear legally.
+Failure to provide assistance, however, is a criminal offense (PDF: Legal questions about first aid provided by first responders (GUV))!

-• Don't be afraid of embarrassing yourself!
-Unfortunately, the willingness to help decreases as the number of potential helpers present increases.
-It's far too easy to justify inaction with thoughts like: 'Why should I be the one to help?
+• Don't be afraid of possibly embarrassing yourself!
+Unfortunately, the willingness to help decreases as the number of bystanders increases.
+It's all too easy to justify inaction with thoughts like: 'Why should I be the one to help?
 There are so many others here.'
-Or: 'If no one does anything, it can't be that bad.'
+Or: 'If nobody is doing anything, it can't be that bad.'
 Ignore those thoughts.
 Be brave!
-Even if everyone else just watches: be the person who steps forward, helps, and possibly saves a life!
+Even if everyone else just watches: be the person who steps out of the crowd, helps, and maybe saves a life!

 Source: